cunlidaniang/Digital-Logic-project-Flappy-Bird/README.md

 ### Description

-please check the word file in this repository.
+please refer to the word file in this repository.